HenrikJoreteg/webrtc.js/README.md

+# webrtc.js

-# WebRTC - Helper for managing multiple WebRTC connections
+A helper for creating and managing WebRTC connections in a cross-browser sort of way.

-This is a component of http://simplewebrtc.com which is what powers: https://talky.io
+This is used in http://simplewebrtc.com which is what powers: https://talky.io

-Designed for use with browserify/CommonJS on the client.
+It's designed for use with browserify/CommonJS on the client.

 If you're not using browserify or you want AMD support use `webrtc.bundle.js`.